- Authority of Institutional Officials

 8. Meeting Minutes- Minutes are generated immediately following each IRB meeting and must contain the following elements: (1) The names of members in attendance at each meeting;(2) A record of the vote on actions taken including the number, for, against and abstaining;(3) The basis for requiring modifications or disapproving of research;(4) The length of time of an approval (if less than 1 year); (5) A brief summary of the discussion of issues and their resolution; (6) Specific comments relevant to inclusion of certain populations; (7) In addition to the review of pending applications, meeting minutes may sometimes include information regarding expedited approvals, modifications, terminations, emergency/single patient use, adverse experiences, and any other business appropriate for board meetings.

-B) Approved: If the proposal is approved by a majority vote by the IRB, the investigator is notified that the application is approved and does not require further revisions.
+A) Approve As Submitted: If the proposal is approved by a majority vote by the IRB, the investigator is notified that the application is approved and does not require further revisions.
 The IRB Staff will provide the approval letter and stamped consent documents to the investigator.

-Upon receipt of final approval, the IRB Staff transmits the IRB approval notification to the investigator that indicates the date of approval, date of expiration, and a summary of investigator responsibilities.
-If the investigator is a student, copies are sent directly to the Faculty Advisor.
-The memo reminds investigators that changes in research activity may not be initiated without prior IRB review and approval.
 Research that has been approved by the UTA IRB may require further appropriate review and approval by officials of the institution.
 However, those officials may not approve the research if it has not been approved by the UTA IRB (45 CFR 46.112).

 10. Appeal of IRB Decisions - Investigators may appeal the IRB’s approval decision, or the IRB’s requirement for specific changes in the protocol and/or consent document(s).
 An investigator may appeal to the IRB for a formal re-review of a decision in the instances below: